-Paratransit serves customers who cannot use Community Transit's regular service due to a disability.
+Paratransit serves customers who cannot use fixed route bus service due to a disability.
 Paratransit service requirements are directly tied to the local bus service network so that registered customers can access a comparable service to Community Transit's community and core routes.
 Paratransit fares make up about 4% of the total passenger fare revenue.
 These are also expected to increase slightly in 2024 from the 2023 forecast.